zjuradoq/BioCRNPyler/docs/membrane_features.rst

     RP^{*} \rightarrow RP + P_{i}

-Then the mechanism for membrane signaling can be implemented and stored in a dictionary.
+Then, the mechanism for membrane signaling can be implemented and stored in a dictionary.

 .. code-block:: python